pytchlang/pytch-tutorials/bunner/tutorial.md

 ### Controlling the clone

 We want the clone to run its own script when it's created, so we will use the ``when_I_start_as_a_clone`` event.
-I will buid up the loop that drives the car from left-to-right along the lane.
+I will build up the loop that drives the car from left-to-right along the lane.
 First, I want the clone to choose a costume, either 'right0' or 'right1' (they are two different colours of cars, and it keeps the lane of traffic from looking too boring if there's a mix of costumes).

 Python has a handy ``random.choice`` function will return one of the items from the list we give it, randomly chosen.